Tony Kay: Conviction for fraud

 In 1964, the Sunday People newspaper broke the story that Kay, along with fellow Sheffield Wednesday players David Layne and Peter Swan, through the instigation of former Everton player Jimmy Gauld, had bet on their side to lose a match in December 1962 against Ipswich Town.
 The three were convicted of conspiracy to defraud, Kay on the basis of a taped conversation, one of the first times such evidence was admitted in an English court.
-Kay was fined £150 and sentenced to four months imprisonment.
+Kay was fined £150 and sentenced to four months' imprisonment.
 On his release, after serving ten weeks, he was banned from football for life by the Football Association though the ban was rescinded seven years later.
-Kay claims subsequently to have been summoned to London to explain the use of taped evidence to the Kray twins.
+Kay said he was subsequently summoned to London to explain the use of taped evidence to the Kray twins.

 Post-football life

 Kay was 28 years old when released from prison.
 He never returned to the professional game, but did play some amateur football.
 In 1974, he moved to Spain and lived there for 12 years, avoiding arrest for selling a counterfeit diamond.
 On his return to the UK in 1986, Kay was fined £400 and in later years he worked as a groundsman in south east London.

 Upon retirement, Kay returned to the North West to settle back on Merseyside in 1999.
-A few months before the 40th anniversary, since his transfer from Sheffield Wednesday in 1962, Tony Kay was once again present on the pitch at Goodison Park among a group of 100 Everton Legends, as the club celebrated a record 100 seasons of top flight football at the start of the 2002–03 campaign.
+A few months before the 40th anniversary, since his transfer from Sheffield Wednesday in 1962, he was once again present on the pitch at Goodison Park among a group of 100 Everton Legends, as the club celebrated a record 100 seasons of top flight football at the start of the 2002–03 campaign.
 He received a standing ovation from the crowd.
+He was also present on the pitch after Everton's last ever game at Goodison Park in 2025, receiving a warm welcome.